informatics-isi-edu/synspy/README.md

   point-cloud registration algorithms.
   - [Point Cloud Library (PCL)](http://pointclouds.org/) is the actual library.
 We test with `pcl-devel` on Fedora Linux.
-  - PCL is optional and only used by the auxiliary `synspy-register` script, used to determine alignment between images using a set of common registration features detected in both.
+  - PCL is optional and only used by `synspy.analyze.pair` routines.

 ### Installation